 They diagnose and manage complex, life-threatening conditions, interpret diagnostic tests, and provide critical support to patients and their families in high-stress, complex situations.

 This role typically requires an advanced education, such as a master’s or doctoral degree.
-It often involves specialized training, which usually results in board certification, leading to high demand in the healthcare field.
+It often involves specialized training, which usually leads to board certification and high demand in the healthcare field.

 What they do

-Patient Care: Provide direct care to critically ill children in high-stress environments like ICUs and emergency departments.
+Patient Care: Provide direct care to critically ill children in high-stress environments, such as ICUs and emergency departments.

 Diagnosis and Treatment: Diagnose and manage complex and life-threatening conditions.